 Both practices are actively engaged in health promotion.

-In particular we can arrange; primary prevention e.g., advice on smoking, diet & exercise and immunisations both adult and childhood; screening, e.g., blood pressure checks, cholesterol estimations, cervical smears, travel advice and vaccines etc.
+In particular we can arrange; primary prevention for example advice on smoking, diet and exercise, immunisations both adult and childhood, screening, for example, blood pressure checks, cholesterol estimations, cervical smears, travel advice and vaccines etc.

 If you would like to discuss any of these please see one of our nurses.